 Explore the Coastal Moonah Woodland extending from the Point Lonsdale Village past the Rip View Car Park and around the iconic Point Lonsdale Lighthouse.
 The trail winds along the cliff top with stunning views of The Rip and Bass Strait, with clear views of the passing parade of ships through Port Phillip Heads.
 Tip: It can get a little windy, so extra layers might be a good idea!

-Distance approx. 1.3km | surface crushed gravel grade| Gradual climb from Village to Lighthouse then follows the cliff top.
+Distance approx. 1.3km | Surface crushed gravel grade | Gradual climb from Village to Lighthouse, then follows the cliff top

 Point Lonsdale Lighthouse Precinct

+Under the impressive shadow of the Point Lonsdale Lighthouse, this is a close-up encounter with The Rip.
 There is a step walking path to the base of the lighthouse with wonderful views around the southern coastline.

 Ocean View Lookout

-Lovers walk
+Lovers Walk

-Lovers Walk distance approx. 3.2km | surface sandy and uneven | grade undulating along a single track linking up with the Point Lonsdale Promenade at Narrows Beach.
+Distance approx. 3.2km | Surface sandy and uneven | Grade undulating along a single track linking up with the Point Lonsdale Promenade at Narrows Beach

 Shortlands Bluff